 Why should I study Hospitality and Catering?
 Hospitality and Catering is the country's fifth largest industry in the UK, employing over 2.5 million people.
 The industry contributes over £90 billion a year to the economy and offers those joining the industry exciting and rewarding career paths.
 There are a huge amount of employment options and it's a thriving industry especially in the UK.
 Studying a vocational course in Hospitality and Catering offers a fantastic opportunity to progress into the Industry.
 Vocational courses have been developed in partnership with employers to ensure students are learning the skills they will need in the industry while they are studying.
+How will I learn?

 The WJEC Level 1/2 Vocational Award in Hospitality and Catering is made up of two mandatory units: Unit 1 The Hospitality and Catering Industry and Unit 2 Hospitality and Catering in Action.
 This structure has been designed to develop in learners the knowledge and understanding related to a range of hospitality and catering providers; how they operate and what they have to take into account to be successful.
 There is the opportunity to learn about issues related to nutrition and food safety and how they affect successful hospitality and catering operations.
 Learners will also have the opportunity to develop some food preparation and cooking skills as well as transferable skills of problem solving, organisation and time management, planning and communication.
 Learners will develop:

-- Skills required for independent learning and development. - A range of generic and transferable skills. - The ability to solve problems. - The skills of project based research, development and presentation. - The fundamental ability to work alongside other professionals, in a professional environment
+- Skills required for independent learning and development.

+- A range of generic and transferable skills.

+- The ability to solve problems.

+- The skills of project based research, development and presentation.

+- The fundamental ability to work alongside other professionals, in a professional environment

+Key Facts at a glance

 Qualification Name: Hospitality and Catering

-Qualification Type: WJEC Level 1 / 2 Award
+Qualification Type: WJEC Level 1 / 2

+Award

 Assessment: 40% Written exam, 60% non-examined assessment

 Examination Board: WJEC/Eduqas

+EBacc Subject: No

 Further Information: To be successful in this course you will need to commit to purchasing food ingredients on a possible weekly basis.
-Pease ensure you are happy with the financial side of the course before committing.
-If you have any questions related to this, please speak to Mrs Watts.
+Please ensure you are happy with the financial side of the course before committing.
+If you have any questions related to this, please speak to Mrs Dawson or Mrs Darko.

+How will I be assessed?
-The WJEC Level 1/2 Vocational Award in Hospitality and Catering is assessed using a combination of internal and external assessment:

-- Unit 1: The Hospitality and Catering Industry (1 hour 30 minute exam) 40% weighting - Unit 2: Hospitality and Catering in Action (non-examined assessment) 60% weighting
+The WJEC Level 1/2 Vocational Award in Hospitality and Catering is assessed using a combination of internal and external assessment: - Unit 1: The Hospitality and Catering Industry (1 hour 30 minute exam) 40% weighting - Unit 2: Hospitality and Catering in Action (non-examined assessment) 60% weighting Progression-where could this course take me?
 Employment in hospitality and catering can range from waiting staff, receptionists and catering assistants to chefs, hotel and bar managers and food technologists in food manufacturing.
 All of these roles require further education and training either through apprenticeships or further and higher education.